linked-db/linked-ql/README.md

 await savepoint.rollback();
 ```

+*More details in the [Savepoint API](#the-savepoint-api).*

 ## Re-Introducing Schema-as-Code with `schema.json`

 💥 *Have your entire DB structure live in a single `schema.json` file that you edit in-place!*

-With schema versioning now having been moved to the a database, the rest of the database story at the application level should now be revisited.
-Linked QL takes it further here to streamline your application's database footprint from spanning hundreds of migration files to fitting into a single `schema.json` file!
+With schema versioning now over to the database, all related database concerns at the application level should now be irrelevant.
+It turns out that we could essentially streamline our application-level database footprint from spanning hundreds of migration files to fitting into a single `schema.json` (or `schema.yml`) file!

-### `schema.json`
+└ `schema.json`

-Database objects:

 ```js
 [